Uganda national badminton team: Women's team

 The team competed in qualifying for the Uber Cup in 2004.
 The team placed fourth in the round robin tie.
 In the 2010 Uber Cup African Qualifiers, the team lost in the quarter-finals to Seychelles.
 In 2012, the team were eliminated in the group stages of the African Uber Cup Qualifiers.

 In 2016, the team reached the semi-finals of the African Women's Team Championships and lost 3–0 to Mauritius.
 In 2018, the team were eliminated in the group stages of the African Women's Team Championships.
 In the 2022 All Africa Women's Team Championships, the team defeated South Africa 3–0 to enter the final.
 In the final, the team lost 3–1 to Egypt.

 In 2024, the team reached the finals of the African Women's Team Championships again after defeating Algeria 3–0 in the semi-final.
 In the final, the team lost 3–2 to South Africa.
 Due to South Africa's withdrawal from the 2024 Uber Cup, Uganda as runners-up of the 2024 African Women's Team Championships replaced South Africa as the only African representative in the final tournament, marking Uganda's debut in the Uber Cup.
 The team were drawn into Group C with Japan, Indonesia and Hong Kong.
 The team were eliminated in the group stages after losing 5–0 to all of their opponents in the group.

 Mixed team

 In 2004, Uganda competed in the 2004 African Badminton Championships mixed team event and were eliminated in the group stages.
 In 2006, the team competed in the 2006 Commonwealth Games mixed team event.
 The team failed to advance to the knockout stage.
 In the 2010 Commonwealth Games, the team were drawn into Group C with England, Canada, Mauritius and the Falkland Islands.
 The team first lost 5–0 to England and Canada then won 5–0 against the Falkland Islands.
 The team lost 4–1 in their last match to Mauritius.

 In the 2014 Commonwealth Games, the team did not advance to the knockout stage after finishing third in their group.
 In 2021, the team were semi-finalists at the 2021 African Badminton Championships mixed team event.
 The team beat 4–1 in the quarter-finals but lost 3–0 to Egypt in the semi-finals.

+Africa Air Badminton Championship

+In 2024, Uganda won the first edition of Africa Air Badminton Championship in Mauritius, with players like Augustus Owinyi, Muzafaru, Fred Kadoli, Sharifah Mbabazi, Olivia Nakajja, and Malha Musa.
+In September 2026, Uganda hosted the 3rd edition of Africa Air Badminton Championship initially had to feature 14 countries in Africa, however was streamlined to 9 teams.
+Uganda was placed in Group C alongside Mauritius and Burkina Faso.
+While at the tournament, Uganda received early exit after losing to both teams to finish bottom of the group.